Party All the Time

 "Party All the Time" is a song by comedian and actor Eddie Murphy, written and produced by Rick James.
 It was the lead single from Murphy's 1985 debut musical album How Could It Be.
 It reached number two on the Billboard Hot 100 for three weeks, behind "Say You, Say Me" by Lionel Richie.
+The song also reached the top 40 in several other countries, being a top-ten hit in Canada, New Zealand and West Germany.

 Production

 When Murphy informed actor/comedian Richard Pryor that he was doing an album, Pryor offered him a $100,000 bet that Murphy wouldn't be able to do a purely musical album without jokes.
 In a 2023 appearance on Jimmy Kimmel Live!, Murphy said that Pryor never paid him the money before his death in 2005.

 The single was recorded at Rick James's home studio in Buffalo, New York, during what would go on to be named Buffalo's "Six-Pack" storm (named after a quote from Mayor James D. Griffin), where 33 inches of snow and 50 mile per hour wind speeds shut down the city.

 Originally only planning to stay in Buffalo for a weekend to record the song, Murphy ended up being stuck inside with James for two weeks.
 In addition to writing and producing the song, James also provided additional ad-libs and backing vocals.